Property Surveys: How To Get One And What They Cost

 Hire A Land Surveyor

 A professional land surveyor is an expert in defining property lines.
 They use their skills, education and specialized field equipment to create legally binding property surveys.
 They can even serve as expert witnesses in court cases about land disputes.
-(Remember when we talked about encroachments earlier?)

 Check The Property Deed

-Several different types of deeds are used in real estate.
-A property deed is a written legal document that transfers ownership of a property from the grantor to the grantee.
-(Not to be confused with a title, which is the actual document that states who legally owns the property.)
-This type of deed will have several pieces of important information about the property: accurate owner names, exact address, tax map number, legal description, restrictions, and other information like conditions of the transfer and reservations of rights by a prior owner.
+A property deed will have several pieces of important information: accurate owner names, exact address, tax map number, legal description, restrictions and other information like conditions of the transfer and reservations of rights by a prior owner.
 While some deeds only reference a lot or block number, many include detailed measurements in the form of – yep, you guessed it – a property survey done by a land surveyor.

 Search Property Survey Records

-While there is no national archive of real estate records, many states require property surveys to be filed with the local government.
+While there’s no national archive of real estate records, many states require property surveys to be filed with the local government.
 You can search for property surveys by visiting the courthouse, property or assessor’s office where your new land is located.
-You will need to manually check transfers, requirements and restrictions on the property.
-This avenue can be time-consuming, but it’s a free to low-cost way to empower yourself with the knowledge and history of your new property’s legal boundaries.

 Find A Property Survey Online